 And in a lot of environments, you’ll need to be shouting quite loud for Siri to register what you’re saying.
-‘Play Abba’s Greatest Hits’ just isn’t the sort of thing you want to be bellowing at 120db sat in Pret on Waterloo Station at rush hour.
+‘Play Abba’s Greatest Hits’ just isn’t the sort of thing you want to be bellowing at 120db sitting at Starbucks.

 Make your Messages wild

 If you’ve installed any of the iOS 10 beta builds, you’ll know that the Messages app now knows how to express its emotions (or yours) via the medium of crazy fonts and a wickedly large arsenal of emoji.

 Messages on the desktop isn’t quite so wild (in fact, it isn’t that wild at all), but it does include the weaponised array of emoji.
 And if you send a link, you get a rich preview of the page or site.
 That’s wild enough for us.

 Universal copy / paste comes to the Mac desktop with Sierra and iOS 10.
 It works precisely as the name suggests - you can copy a chunk of text or a message on your iPhone, then paste into a document on your Mac.